Important Legal Disclaimer

 The gap: $108,000.

 This isn't a small money challenge.
-It's a mortgage stress crisis driving the regret statistics for every first home buyer Australia.
+It's a mortgage stress crisis driving the regret statistics for entry-level buyers.
 Research fair prices before making offers.

 The Scene: Your budget: $650,000.
 Your pre-approval: $720,000.
 You find the "perfect" home listed at $680,000.